PAND: Prompt-Aware Neighborhood Distillation for Lightweight Fine-Grained Visual Classification: Conclusion

 \section{Conclusion}

 In this paper, we propose \textbf{PAND}, a two-stage distillation framework for transferring multimodal knowledge from large-scale vision-language models to lightweight networks for fine-grained visual classification.
-By addressing the limitations of fixed prompts and global-only alignment, PAND decouples semantic calibration from structural transfer.
-Specifically, we introduce Prompt-Aware Semantic Calibration to generate task-adaptive semantic anchors while freezing the VLM backbone.
-Then, we impose neighborhood-aware structural constraints to guide the student to mimic the teacher’s local decision structure among confusing categories.
-Extensive experiments on four FGVC benchmarks demonstrate that PAND consistently outperforms state-of-the-art methods, enabling compact models such as ResNet-18 and MobileNet-V2 to achieve significant accuracy improvements.
-These results indicate that PAND provides an effective and efficient solution for deploying VLM capabilities on resource-constrained devices.
+PAND decouples semantic calibration from structural transfer by addressing fixed-prompt and global-only alignment limitations: Prompt-Aware Semantic Calibration generates task-adaptive semantic anchors with a frozen VLM backbone, while a neighborhood-aware structural module aligns local sample-pair logit relations between teacher and student.
+Experiments on four FGVC benchmarks show that PAND consistently improves over representative KD and VLM-based baselines, enabling ResNet-18 and MobileNet-V2 to achieve notable accuracy gains.